straubventures/studentRoster/README.md

 # studentRoster
 A C++ project that demonstrates the use of a Student class that is added to a Roster class.

 In the main.cpp file, the main function prints a demo of program.
-The text should be:
+Please view this page in "raw mode."
+The program output should be:

 C867 Scripting and Programming - Applications
 Language Used: C++